Katie Davis (missionary): Personal care for orphans

-Within six years of returning to Uganda, Davis had taken 13 Ugandan orphans into her care, The journey to that point began in January 2008, as Davis described it to NPR, following the rainstorm collapse of a mud hut that housed three orphans.
+Within six years of returning to Uganda, Davis had taken 13 Ugandan orphans into her care, The journey began in January 2008, as Davis described it to NPR, following the rainstorm collapse of a mud hut that housed three orphans.
 The collapse, near where she was working in Jinja, led Davis to seek out relatives of the girls to take them in, and failing that, to have them live with her (rather than being consigned to the already overcrowded orphanage).
-Within two years, a further ten girls who had lost parents to AIDS or had otherwise been abused or abandoned joined the first three.
-Davis described her quandary, thus:My first instinct [was] not, 'Oh, a baby—let me adopt it!'
+Within two years, a further ten girls who had lost parents to AIDS or had been abused or abandoned joined.
+Davis described her quandary, thus:"My first instinct [was] not, 'Oh, a baby - let me adopt it!'
 Because I think, best-case scenario, they're raised in Uganda by Ugandans...
 But knowing there [was] nowhere else for them to go, I [didn't] find myself capable of sending them away."
-In the period that followed, Davis was named the court-appointed caregiver for the girls, and by October 2011, at age 22-years-old, she began a process that would allow her to adopt them at age 25 (the minimum age required by Ugandan law).
-As of October 2017, she describes in interview as having "lost a child to an unfair system", and to be in care of fourteen children.
+In the period that followed, Davis was named the court-appointed caregiver for the girls, and by October 2011, age 22-years-old, she began a process that would allow her to adopt them at age 25 (the minimum age required by Ugandan law).
+As of October 2017, she describes in an interview as having "lost a child to an unfair system", and in care of fourteen children.
+By 2022, she had adopted 13 children.

-Davis documented her experiences, first in a blog that began the year of her arrival—entitled "Kisses from Katie",—and later, in bestselling books in 2011 and 2017, the first while in paperback, the second as a hardback.
+Davis documented her experiences in a decade-long blog that began the year of her arrival (through 2017) - entitled "Kisses from Katie".
+She also wrote two memoirs that became New York Times bestsellers: Kisses from Katie: A Story of Relentless Love and Redemption (2011), and Daring to Hope: Finding God's Goodness in the Broken and the Beautiful (2017).

-Local disapproval
+Local & International disapproval

 As of July 2011, one local child welfare officer, Caroline Bankusha, had publicly expressed concern over the planned adoption, stating, "Unless the children are placed under a children's ministry or children's home, which she [could] start... it is really bad for someone to have more than five children".
 Bankusha, while noting the legislated 25-year-old minimum parental age, and the stipulation that parents be "at least 21 years older than the child being adopted", acknowledged that it was within the purview of the deciding judge to allow adoption exceptions were they to deem it as being in the children's best interests.

+It has also been suggested that she adopted children with parents and was unwittingly manipulated by Ugandans.
+The organization No White Saviors has seen Davis's work as an example of double standards in the treatment of local NGOs and white foreigners, comparable with Renee Bach.